 Sacred Heart University’s Master of Science in Nursing offers three specializations: Clinical Nurse Leader (CNL), Nursing Education and Nursing Management & Executive Leadership.
 Each specialization consists of courses that require clinical practicum hours toward the end of the program curriculum.
 Clinical Nurse Leader requires 348 and prepares students to sit for the American Association of Colleges of Nursing CNL Certificate Exam.
 The Nursing Education specialization requires 100 clinical hours, and the Nursing Management & Executive Leadership specialization requires 120 hours.
 The clinicals may be completed locally; we do not require on-campus residency.
 Sacred Heart works with you to help you find an organization and preceptor that fits and meets your individual interests.
 It is important that the faculty approve your clinical site and preceptor prior to accumulating clinical hours.
 Possible acute care site venues include but are not limited to community clinics, private practices, urgent care sites, rehabilitation centers, hospitals, Indian reservations, military sites, specialty clinics or family practices in your home community or other area.

 Sacred Heart’s School of Nursing incorporates the most current information through comprehensive, innovative courses and state-of-the-art methods in the nursing curriculum.
 All classes are taught by experienced nurses and nurse educators, of whom 80% of hold the highest degrees in their field.
-Sacred Heart is regionally accredited by the New England Association of Schools and Colleges and is ranked among the top 40 colleges in the North region by U.S. News & World Report.
+Sacred Heart is regionally accredited by the New England Commission of Higher Education and is ranked among the top 40 colleges in the North region by U.S. News & World Report.
 In addition, it is ranked Top 10 in the category of Best Colleges for Veterans.

 Advance your career, specialize in a field of study, and do it all with the convenience and flexibility of the online format.
 The classes are asynchronous and you can take breaks as needed.